jgbond/fars-pack/README.md

 ## Examples

 This is an example of how to use the fars\_summarize\_years() function in action.
 It takes a list of years as the input.
-Outputs are not displayed in the README.
+Years generally should be in 4-digit format.
+Outputs are not displayed in the vignette.

 ``` r
 fars_summarize_years(list(2013,2014,2015))
 ```

 This is an example of the fars\_map\_state() function in action.
-As inputs it takes a numerical code for a U.S. state and a year.
-Outputs are not displayed in the README.
+As inputs it takes a numerical code for a U.S. state and a 4-digit year.
+Not all states have data for all years.
+Outputs are not displayed in the vignette.

 ``` r
 fars_map_state(5, 2014)